omerxx/tmux-sessionx/README.md

 # When set to 'on' a non-result will be sent to zoxide for path matching
 # Requires zoxide installed
 set -g @sessionx-zoxide-mode 'on'

+# If you're running fzf lower than 0.35.0 there are a few missing features
+# Upgrade, or use this setting for support
+set -g @sessionx-legacy-fzf-support 'on'
 ```

 ## Working with SessionX 👷